WebCrazy003/react-datetime-picker/CONTRIBUTING.md

 ## Contributing Guide

-Thank you for your interest in contributing to the React Nepali Datetime Picker project!
+Thank you for your interest in contributing to the React Datetime Picker project!
 Your contributions will help improve and enhance this library.
 Please take a moment to review the guidelines before getting started.

 ### Before Getting Started